 - No copyrighted images

-- Photos must not divulge personal information, such as car licenses, street signs, business names and scans of company/school ID.
-Basically anything that can jeopardize the user's anonymity.
+- Photos must not divulge personal information, such as car licenses, street signs, business names and scans of the company/school ID.
+Basically, anything that can jeopardize the user's anonymity.

 - No photos of users engaging in illegal acts like drug use, violence, and obscenity.

-- No poses with offensive hand gestures, or anything that can be deemed offensive to one's religion, race, ethnicity, political affiliation, etc.
+- No posts with offensive hand gestures, or anything that can be deemed offensive to one's religion, race, ethnicity, political affiliation, etc.

 Information in the profile